bethsmith0623/SEI-CC_4/work/w10/d5/01-event-handling-in-react/event-handling-in-react.md

   ...
 ```

-That one line of code fixed the problem, however, there's a newer syntax that a lot of React devs are starting to use...
+That one line of code fixed the problem, however, there's a newer syntax that React devs are using...

 #### ES2017's Property Initializer Syntax

 Wouldn't it be nice to have the method's `this` correctly bound in the first place?

-There's a better way to fix our `this` binding issue using the bleeding edge **Property Initializer Syntax** (AKA Class Fields).
+There's a better way to fix our `this` binding issue using the bleeding edge **Property Initializer Syntax** (AKA **Class Fields**).

-_Property Initializer Syntax_ allow properties to be written within the body of a class in a way similar to how methods are defined.
+Property Initializer Syntax allows properties to be written within the body of a class similar to how methods are defined.

 Here's how property initializer syntax can be used to initialize a `sweet` property and an `eat` property (assigned a function making it a "method"):